marinednadude/NOAA-PMEL-OME_eDNA_Collection_Protocol_Niskin/NOAA-PMEL-OME_eDNA_Collection_Protocol_Niksin.md

 ### Time Required to Execute the Procedure

 The time needed varies widely based on the number and type of samples collected.
 For a majority of our sampling, niskin bottles on a CTD rosette and/or ROV are triggered to collect at three depths (e.g., surface, 30m, and 10m off bottom).
 Then pending the scientific questions and niskin size, a singular sample or triplicate samples are collected from each niskin.
-The depth of collection and number of samples affects the time required - for instance a cast to 30 m may take 10 minutes, while a cast to 600 m may take over an hour.
+The depth of collection and number of samples affect the time required - for instance, a cast to 30 m may take 10 minutes, while a cast to 600 m may take over an hour.
 Collecting samples from the niskins take between 10-30 minutes, depending on access and whether the water is being used for other science.
 The filtration and preservation of three singular samples on average takes 45 minutes.
 If additional replicates are added, you can expect the filtering time to double or triple.
 Therefore, the total collection time for a singular cast with three niskins triggered and one sample taken from each niskin is 75 minutes (1 hour and 25 minutes) on average.
 More casts, more samples = more time.

 ## EQUIPMENT